smartgeber Logo

 Antwort der Redaktion

 When you hear the term "dystopia," you might wonder if it's a real country or just a fictional concept.
-The idea of dystopia is often explored in literature and films, but it doesn't refer to an actual place on the map.
+The idea of dystopia is prevalent in literature and films, often depicting a society characterized by suffering, oppression, or extreme control.
+But is there a place on Earth called Dystopia?

 Last updated 3 mins ago